Experience Skåne's diverse countryside

 Hiking or walking with a view – Stenshuvud National Park is visible from a far distance along Skåne's eastern coastline.

-Stenshuvud National Park – from sandy heaths to rocky roads
+Stenshuvud national park – from sandy heaths to rocky roads

-Stenshuvud National Park occupies 400 hectares, including 80 hectares of sea.
+Stenshuvud national park occupies 400 hectares, including 80 hectares of sea.
 Hike the three peaks where the northern peak is 97 metres above sea level.

 The area is covered in hornbeam forests with beech and oak trees.
 Livestock graze parts of the national park to keep the countryside open.
 Explore many different biotypes from sandy heaths and wet meadows to rocky coastland and beautiful sandy beaches.
 Look out for rare flora like barren strawberry, black spleenwort, pasqueflower and immortelle.